Queue-Fair/iOS/README.md

 Tap Continue.
  - Verify that you are now sent to queue.
- - When you come back to the page from the queue, verify that Xcode console output appears containing the word "Passed", and that the protected activity launches.
+ - When you come back to the page from the queue, verify that Xcode console output appears containing the word "Passed", and that the protected scene launches.
  - Use the back button and hit Continue again.
 Verify that you are shown as "Repassed", without seeing a Queue Page a second time.

 If you wish to fully clear your Passed status, then if you have been shown a Queue Page, you must tap both Reset Adapter and Reset Queue-Fair buttons.
 These buttons are present in the QueueFairDemo app to help you test - you would not normally show them in a production app.